nicklaw5/helix/docs/README.md

     Timeout: 10 * time.Second,
 }

-client, err := helix.NewClient("your-client-id", httpClient)
+client, err := helix.NewClient("your-client-id", &helix.Options{
+    HTTPClient: httpClient,
+})
 if err != nil {
     // handle error
 }
 ```

-If no `http.Client` is provided, `http.DefaultClient` is used by default.
+If no custom `http.Client` is provided, `http.DefaultClient` is used by default.

 ## Responses & Rate Limits